5 Layout Ideas for Your Hybrid Office Design

 - health and ergonomics

-Here are five office layout ideas that enhance productivity and worker satisfaction.
+Here are five hybrid office layout design ideas that enhance productivity and worker satisfaction.

 Flexible moving partitions allow the individual desks to be relatively private and used by individuals, or to be opened up for teamwork.
 The conference space is separated by soundproof glass doors that can also be opened up so that the entire room can be used for a team working on a project together.
 It includes a large monitor for teleconferencing in other remote collaborators.